 I use four strategies in my trading, in response to trading signals (such as breakouts above the 20-day price channel), high implied options volatility, and persistently rising trends on a chart, and in anticipation of events ( such as earnings announcements).

-I shall do further analysis on Wednesday, Feb.
+I shall make final trading decisions on Wednesday, Aug.
 10.

 The dates are those of the events, all of them earns announcements.
 Events prior to the opening bell are marked "am", during the trading day "mid", and after the closing bell "pm".

 The current earnings season began on July 11 and will last through Aug.
 19.

 BABA in Options: Events has a very low implied volatility relative to its one-year range and appears unlikely to qualify for further analysis on Wednesday.

 -- Tim Bovee, Portland, Oregon, Aug.
 9, 2016

 Tradecraft: Playing the odds to build winning stock market trades from options, a description of how I trade, can be read here.

 Small Lots: A new strategy discusses the thinking behind the analysis that identified these trades and can be read here.
 The symbols noted in this post are intended fortrading on a commission-free platform such as Robinhood Financial.